-You cannot include in medical expenses amounts you pay for controlled substances (such as marijuana, laetrile, etc.), in violation of federal law.
+You cannot include in medical expenses amounts you pay for controlled substances (such as marijuana, laetrile, etc.).
+Such substances may be legalized by state law.
+However, they are in violation of federal law and cannot be included in medical expenses.